johnrsibert/tagest/README.md

 ## System requirements
-* linux operating system on 64bit architecture (Previous versions of this software were perfectly functional on 32bit archecture under both linux and Windows running cygwin, so a port to Windows is feasible.
+* linux operating system on 64bit architecture (Previous versions of this software were perfectly functional on 32bit architecture under both linux and Windows running cygwin, so a port to Windows is feasible.
 But why bother?)
 * [g++ compiler](https://gcc.gnu.org/) version 4.8 or greater.